Pawventures

 RequirementDetails

-Waiting periodNone, certificate valid immediately
+Waiting periodNone — certificate is valid immediately upon issuance.

 At the Border (Driving)

-When you drive across the US-Canada border, you will present your dog’s rabies certificate to the Canada Border Services Agency (CBSA) officer.
+When you drive across the US-Canada border, you present your dog’s rabies certificate to the Canada Border Services Agency (CBSA) officer.
 In most cases, they glance at the certificate, verify it is current, and wave you through.
-On our seven crossings, we have never been delayed more than 5 minutes for the dog.
+On our seven crossings, we have never been delayed more than five minutes for the dog.

-Tips for border crossing:
+Tips for a smooth border crossing:

 • Have the rabies certificate accessible, not buried in luggage

-• Keep your dog calm and visible (officers may want to see the dog)
+• Keep your dog calm and visible — officers may want to see the dog

 • Declare that you are traveling with a pet when asked what you are bringing into Canada